JuliaBurek/DS5100Project/README.md

         The init method takes a game object from the Game class as its input parameter and infers the data type of the die faces used.
 ```
-- game_obj:
+- game_obj: game object from the Game class
+- face_dtype: type of die faces used

 ```
     def jackpot(self):
         The jackpot method computes how many times the game resulted in all faces being identical.
 	It returns an integer for the number of jackpots and stores the results in a dataframe.
 ```
-- jackpotdf:
+- jackpotdf: empty dataframe to save jackpots to
+- game_obj: game object from the Game class
+- gamedf: dataframe of rolls and die from Game class to analyze for jackpots
+- count: count of jackpots from game

 ```